zeroc-ice/ice/java-compat/BUILDING.md

 ### Building the Android Test Controller

-You must first build Ice for Java refer to [Building Ice for Java](#building-ice-for-java) for instructions, then follow these steps:
+You must first build Ice for Java refer to [Building Ice for Java Compat](#building-ice-for-java-compat) for instructions, then follow these steps:

 1. Start Android Studio